danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Flexible Server/A Azure Database for PostgreSQL Flexible Server and SSL/readme.md

 ## Azure Database for PostgreSQL Flexible server behavior for sslmode and require_secure_transport

-To illustrate the SSL behavios of connections depending on server and client settings, I did several tests:
+To illustrate the SSL behavior of connections depending on server and client settings, I did several tests:

 ### 1. Using require_secure_transport=on (the server forces encrypted connections)